Millie Bobby Brown: 2018–present

-She was chosen to voice in the Darren Aronofsky-produced virtual reality experience Spheres: Songs of Spacetime.
-In 2018, she was named one of the 100 most influential people in the world by Time magazine, becoming the youngest person to be included in the list.
-In addition she was named by Time magazine as one of the most influential teens of 2017 and of 2018.
-That year, she become the youngest person ever to be appointed a UNICEF Goodwill Ambassador.
+Brown was chosen to voice in the Darren Aronofsky-produced virtual reality experience Spheres: Songs of Spacetime.
+In 2018, she was named one of the 100 most influential people in the world by Time, becoming the youngest person to be included in the list.
+Additionally, she was named by Time magazine as one of the most influential teens of 2017 and of 2018.
+That year, she became the youngest person ever to be appointed a UNICEF Goodwill Ambassador.
 EA Games announced that Brown collaborated with The Sims 4 programmers to feature in the Sims 4 Positivity Challenge.
-In 2018, The Hollywood Reporter ranked Brown as among Hollywood's top thirty stars under age eighteen.
+In 2018, The Hollywood Reporter ranked Brown as amongst Hollywood's top thirty stars under age eighteen.

-Brown made her feature film debut in 2019, in Godzilla: King of the Monsters, the sequel to the 2014 film Godzilla.
+Brown made her feature film debut in 2019 in Godzilla: King of the Monsters, the sequel to the 2014 film Godzilla.
 She reprised her role in the next sequel, Godzilla vs. Kong (2021).
 She became the ambassador of UEFA's Together #WePlayStrong campaign.
-In 2019, Brown launched "Florence by Mills", her own beauty product line.
-It is available at UK pharmacy Boots, Walmart in the United States, and Shoppers Drug Mart in Canada.
+In 2019, Brown launched Florence by Mills, her own beauty product line.
+It is available at UK pharmacy Boots, Walmart in the United States and Shoppers Drug Mart in Canada.
 In 2020, Brown starred in and produced the film adaptation of The Enola Holmes Mysteries.

-In 2022, Brown earned $10 million to reprise her role as Enola Holmes in the sequel, Enola Holmes 2.
-Also that year, she was made an ambassador of the fashion brand Louis Vuitton.
+In 2022, Brown reprised her role as Enola Holmes in the sequel, Enola Holmes 2, and according to Variety earned $10 million for the role, emerging as one of the year's highest paid actresses in Hollywood.
+That year, she was also made an ambassador of the fashion brand Louis Vuitton.
+Brown released her debut novel, Nineteen Steps, based on her own family history, in September 2023.
+The novel is described as an "epic story of love, loss and secrets".

-Brown will next star and executive produce the fantasy film Damsel for Netflix, under the direction of Spanish filmmaker Juan Carlos Fresnadillo based on a screenplay by Dan Mazeau.
-She will also star in the Russo brothers's The Electric State, an adaptation of Simon Stålenhag's graphic novel of the same name.
+In 2024, Brown starred in and executive produced the fantasy film Damsel for Netflix, directed by Spanish filmmaker Juan Carlos Fresnadillo based on a screenplay by Dan Mazeau.
+In 2025, she starred in the Russo brothers's The Electric State, an adaptation of Simon Stålenhag's graphic novel of the same name.
+She also reprised her role as Eleven in the fifth and final season of Stranger Things.